purushottamiota/rv32-imf-soc/Readme.md

-# Custom RISC-V RV32IMF SoC
+# RV-Accel: A 5-Stage RV32IMF SoC with Custom RTL Math and DSP Accelerators

 ## Overview
 This project implements a fully custom, 5-stage pipelined RISC-V processor conforming to the RV32IMF instruction set architecture.
 It is synthesized and optimized for the Digilent Nexys A7 FPGA platform.